lespicker/tachyons-one-page-scroll/content/news/2013-10-16-acadia-workshop.md

 - Acadia National Park
 ---

-{{< figure src="/images/bli/2013/10/hunters-beach-pano.JPG" title="  " >}}
+{% img /images/bli/2013/10/hunters-beach-pano.JPG %}

-Well, my annual photo workshop, which I teach as a Nikonians Academy instructor is over and I finally have a chance for some reflections after its, shall I say, "hectic" pace.
+Well, my annual Acadia photo workshop is over and I finally have a chance for some reflections after its, shall I say, "hectic" pace.

 <!--more-->